 Turner Construction's Portland, Oregon office wanted to streamline their RFI and submittal processes as well as document management, so team members could spend less time organizing and more time building.

-Driven by a need to reduce administrative workloads and increase communication among project team members, Turner Construction Co. -Portland staff began piloting Procore on their smaller projects in March 2015.
-The goal was simple: Streamline processes so team members could focus their time on what they do best—building.
+Driven by a need to reduce administrative workloads and increase communication among project team members, Turner Construction Co.
+Portland staff began piloting Procore on their smaller projects in March 2015.
+The goal was simple: streamline processes so team members can focus their time on what they do best—building.

-Because Procore allows users to immediately access, update, and share project documents, team members no longer have to hop around different platforms to submit an RFI, view a drawing, and then access a punch list item.
-And Turner employees no longer need to spend time manually transferring data from one program to another to keep everyone informed.
-It's all located in one place.
+Since Procore allows users to immediately access, update, and share project documents, team members no longer have to hop around different platforms to submit an RFI, view a drawing, and then access a punch list item.
+Also, Turner employees no longer need to spend time manually transferring data from one program to another to keep everyone informed.
+Everything is in one place.

-Plus, because Procore is cloud-based, Jenessa's team can access other projects and work from home without having to worry about connecting to a virtual private network.
+Plus, as Procore is cloud-based, Jenessa's team can access other projects and work from home without having to worry about connecting to a virtual private network.
 "That's a big benefit for us."

 Turner-Portland's beta teams are implementing Procore at the start of each new project.
-As Jenessa's team members work out the kinks of rolling out the software for the first time, they pass their lessons learned onto the other teams to help lessen the learning curve.
+As Jenessa's team members work out the kinks of rolling out the software for the first time, they pass on the lessons learned to other teams to help lessen the learning curve.

 However, according to Joe Newman, project manager with Turner-Portland's Special Projects Division, the learning curve is small.
 His team began using Procore a couple of months after Jenessa's team deployed the software.
 "We had no time to learn the system—we basically had to get in and start using it—so we were pretty happy with how intuitive and user-friendly it is," he says.
 "Procore also really nailed it with customer service.
 They've helped us customize summary pages and really tailor things to how we want them."